MarkKragerup/weblint-eslint-security/docs/rules/detect_sql_injection.md

 # Detects possible SQL injection vulnerabilities originating from unsafe user input.

 ## Rule details
+There following test files serves as a demonstration of all the different situations the rule is considering.
+<br/><br/>
-The following patterns are considered warnings:
+**The following patterns are considered warnings**:
+<br/><br/>
+Variable with unsafe user input is used in a template string.
 ```javascript
 var mysql = require('mysql');